 There is an to propose an official name for a geographic feature in Alaska.
 Proposals must explain why the feature should be named and establish that area residents are aware of the proposal and given the opportunity to comment.
 The proposal must include a map clearly showing the feature the proposal addresses.
 Upon receipt of a proposal, it is reviewed.
 The Alaska Historical Commission conducts a public review process before considering a name proposed.
 Information is sent to relevant Native groups, public land managers, local governments, and other interested parties for comment.
 The proposal and all comments received are considered by the Alaska Historical Commission referencing their guidelines.
 Place names approved by the commission are official for the State of Alaska.

 After the commission acts, the proposal is sent to the U.S. Board on Geographic Names.
 The USBGN is the final word on choice, spelling and official use of the place names in the U.S. This does not guarantee the name will appear on federal maps, but all official names are entered into the national Geographic Names Information System (GNIS), the official list.

 If you are interested in submitting a proposal to name a geographic feature in Alaska, please read the guidelines.
-Complete applications, a map, and supporting documents should be submitted to the Office of History and Archaeology, 550 W. 7th Ave, Suite 1310, Anchorage, Alaska 99501-3565; email email@example.com; or fax 907-269-8908.
+Complete applications, a map, and supporting documents should be submitted to the Office of History and Archaeology, 550 W. 7th Ave, Suite 1310, Anchorage, Alaska 99501-3565; or email email@example.com.